+Prior to joining the Mortenson Center, Laura was Knowledge and Research Advisor at the Centre for Affordable Water and Sanitation Technology (CAWST).
+There, she worked to build CAWST's reputation and credibility as a global leader in capacity development and technical support for non-networked water and sanitation.
 During her time at CAWST, Johns Hopkins and Northwestern, Laura's research spanned a range of topics, including household water treatment and water-vending kiosks in Ghana, capacity development of sanitation practitioners, and the geochemistry of arsenic in the Atacama Desert.
-This work has taken her to Panama, Colombia, Chile, Ghana, Kenya and Nepal.
+This work took her to Panama, Colombia, Chile, Ghana, Kenya and Nepal.
 Throughout her studies, Laura was engaged with student groups focused on engineering and environmental education and outreach, including leadership roles in the Society of Women Engineers and Engineers for a Sustainable World.

 - PhD in Geography and Environmental Engineering, Johns Hopkins University

 Macharia, D.; MacDonald, L.; Mugabo, L.; Donovan, K.; Brooks, W.; Gudissa, S.; Noriega, A.; Barstow, C.; Dickinson, K.; Thomas, E. Mixed methods study design, pre-analysis plan, process evaluation and baseline results of trailbridges in rural Rwanda.
 Science of the Total Environment 2022, 838 (4), 156546. https://doi.org/10.1016/j.scitotenv.2022.156546.